 It's a fact of life: Kids love sleepovers.
-Sleepovers, at least with nice kids (and you don't let the not-nice ones come) can be quite pleasant, actually.
+Sleepovers, at least with nice kids (and you don't let the not-nice ones come), can be quite pleasant, actually.
 So long as you follow the rules.

 Give your child some good-host guidelines before the guests arrive: If TV's okay, how long they can watch, and an appropriate lights-out time.
 (You'll notice I didn't say bedtime.
 We have lots of sleepovers at my house.)

 Give first-time guests a lay-of-the-land tour.
 You don't want a 3 a.m. visitor roaming the house in search of the bathroom.

 Ask whether the child has any food or pet allergies you should be aware of.
 If you're planning a movie night, find out what rating of film the child is permitted to view.
 Set a pickup time now.

 Clear any plans you have to go out and leave the kids with a babysitter with the guests' parents before they drop her off.
 Keep the parents' phone numbers handy.

 If there's no room for another rack, put a hook on the back of the bathroom door just for guest towels.
 Keep one drawer empty for guest toiletries.